 Playa El Tunco

 El Tunco, named for a rocky protrusion out at sea, is another dark-sand El Salvador beach in the La Libertad region.
 During low tide, you can explore the massive caves lining the shore.
 The often intense breaks attract many El Salvador surfers, while the beach town is a haven for budget travelers.
-The town has two small main streets lined with smoothie shops, swim suit stores, and more.
-For the best place to watch the sunset, head to Monkey Lala's outdoor bar, where DJs spin on the deck and bartenders serve craft cocktails.
+The town has two small main streets lined with smoothie shops, swimsuit stores, and more.
+For the best place to watch the sunset, head to the outdoor bar at Monkey Lala, where DJs spin on the deck and bartenders serve craft cocktails.

 Costa del Sol

 Many of El Salvador's luxury travelers head to Costa del Sol, a long, straight strip of beige sand lined with oceanfront villas, vacation rentals, and upscale beach homes.
 The region actually includes three distinct El Salvador beaches: Costa del Sol, San Marcelino, and Los Blancos.

 Playa El Zonte